 Originally, the sweet strong wines were shipped to England in barrels that often spoiled along the precarious sea voyage.
 Fortification with strong spirits helped preserve the wines for their long journey.
 Soon, the English and the world beyond developed a taste for the ripe, sweet, fortified wines of the south.
 Eventually, the style was so popular and there were so many counterfeits produced that in 1933 the Port Wine Shippers’ Guild and the Port Wine Institute were established to regulate the production and trade of Port wine.

 Today, fortified wines are an intentional style of wine, not a necessity for travel.
 Each type of fortified wine (the category includes Sherry, Madeira, Vins Doux Naturel, and others) has its own particular method of fortification.
-In the production of Port, grape-based spirit is added to halt fermentation.
+In the production of Port, the grape-based spirit is added to halt fermentation.
 This preserves the sweetness and ripe fruit flavors and increases the final alcohol content to 15-22% ABV.
 There are several styles of Port available in the market (you can read what I wrote about white Porto here).
 Ruby and tawny Ports are the most common.

 Sandeman’s Founder’s Reserve is a Ruby (red) Port.
 There are at least 80 grapes permitted in the production of Ruby Port.
 Typically, the blend is a trade secret.
 Most include Touriga Nacional, the most important grape of the region.